jeremt/jeremt.github.com/pages/cv.md

 [Kontest](http://kontestapp.com/) is an automated platform which creates online contests connected to Facebook, web and mobile based systems.
 No only multichannel, Kontest is also a readymade service enabling customers to manage theirs events, by helping them to create a game online within a few minutes.

 My responsability in the company was to realize the second version of the platform as a web-developer.
 I also work in R&D on futures Kontest products.

-### C++/Python developer at Stupeflix - September 2013 to July 2014

-Stupeflix is a french startup which provide a web service and an iPhone application to create customized videos.
-The Stupeflix engine use XML and Binary files on iPhone to compile videos.
-The engine is based on OpenSceneGraph C++ library and its python binding.

-I'm currently doing my partime job at Stupeflix for my Epitech thrid year.
-I work on themes creation using the python binding and some C++ tools to improve Stupeflix engine features.

 Education
 ---------